 The penalties for violation of the New Jersey Consumer Fraud Act are severe.
 They include treble damages (the liable party must pay three times the amount of damages) and compensation for attorney’s fees.

-Experienced Moorestown, NJ Consumer Fraud Lawyers Protect You against Home Improvement Contractors
+Experienced Moorestown Consumer Fraud Lawyers Protect You Against Home Improvement Contractors in NJ

 When you pay a contractor to do a job, you expect them to complete the job and to do it properly.
 If a contractor does a bad job, they may be in breach of contract.
 We have experience handling cases against unscrupulous home improvement contractors.
 For example, we’ve represented: